lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Overview

 In LPWAN technologies, the L2 data unit size typically varies from tens to hundreds of bytes.
-If the entire IPv6 datagram after applying SCHC header compression or when SCHC is not possible, fits within a single L2 data unit, the fragmentation mechanism is not used and the packet is sent.
+If the entire IPv6 datagram after applying SCHC header compression or when SCHC header compression is not possible, fits within a single L2 data unit, the fragmentation mechanism is not used and the packet is sent.
 Otherwise, the datagram SHALL be broken into fragments.

 LPWAN technologies impose some strict limitations on traffic, devices are sleeping most of the time and may receive data during a short period of time after transmission to preserve battery.
 To adapt the SCHC fragmentation to the capabilities of LPWAN technologies, it is desirable to enable optional fragment retransmission and to allow a gradation of fragment delivery reliability.
-This document does not make any decision with regard to which fragment delivery reliability option may be used over a specific LPWAN technology.
+This document does not make any decision with regard to which fragment delivery reliability option(s) will be used over a specific LPWAN technology.

    An important consideration is that LPWAN networks typically follow the star topology, and therefore data unit reordering is not expected